arizvisa/ida-minsc/docs/static/tagging.rst

 analysis, the tag cache will begin to be built.
 This consists of iterating through the different places that can be tagged and reference counting whats available.
-By default all comments that do not fit the correct format (see :ref:`tag-format`) will be internally treated as the "empty" tag.
+By default all comments that do not fit the correct format (see :ref:`tagging-format`) will be internally treated as the "empty" tag.

 Once the creation of this cache has been completed, this project will keep track of any comments and tags that are created by the user and automatically update the cache.
 This will then allow a user to quickly query the tags that they have marked up in a database.
 If this cache gets corrupted in some way, one can repair the cache by using the module :py:mod:`tagfix`.
-Please see :ref:`tag-interaction-tagfix` for more information.
+Please see :ref:`tagging-modules-tagfix` for more information.

 When querying a tag, as mentioned before, the tag's type is of significant importance.
 This is due to there being two different ways of querying them